(Note: This post was written before virtual conferences were as common but it DOES mention about them. 🙂 )

 N is for Notes (take them), for motivating NEXT steps in your plan, and my favourite – to remind you that you are NOT ALONE!

 The last HS conference that I attended in-person a number of years ago has two “extra-special” memories that I’ll share with you here – think of something other than the vendor hall or the seminar rooms…

 The first memory is of the hundreds of parents and teens singing together in 4-part harmony acapella “Fairest Lord Jesus” when we met in the main auditorium – worshipping the same God with grateful, joyful hearts!

 The second memory is of meeting and chatting with another young mom of a different Christian ethnicity than I, in the changeroom when we were both nursing our babies.
 She told me a story of reaching out to a secular teen who had come to their door wanting to know Christ.
 What a story of God at work – how He was using a homeschooling family to show someone in their community that the important thing in life is not about educational choices or dress or foods but rather about a relationship with the living God!

-We are not alone in our worship or our mission.
-When we meet with other Christians during a conference (or visiting a church in a different community or elsewhere), this aspect is especially a blessing because of the unity and fellowship we can share with one another.
+We are not alone in our worship or our mission for our God.
+When we meet with other Christians during a conference (or visit a church in a different community or elsewhere), this aspect is especially a blessing because of the unity and fellowship we can share with one another.